Sagar0-0/MusicWiki/README.md

 - [Jetpack Navigation component](https://developer.android.com/guide/navigation?gclsrc=ds&gclsrc=ds) to navigate easily from one Screen to another.
 - [Timber](https://github.com/JakeWharton/timber) for logging.
 - Truth, JUnit, Robolectric for Testing.(Still pending)

+## Issues/TODOs
+- Using single adapter for all fragments
+- Adapter should be Injected with Hilt
+- Using a temp object to hold just String and Image for all list items
+- Using one viewmodel for all fragments
+- Would love to migrate to Compose(much easier as compared to XML)